Azure/azure-sdk-for-java/sdk/spring/azure-spring-cloud-stream-binder-eventhubs/README.md

 Effectively only when `checkpoint-mode` is `Time`.
 Decides The time interval to do one checkpoint.

 Default: `5s`

+**_custom-endpoint-address_**

+Sets a custom endpoint address when connecting to the Event Hubs service.
+This can be useful when your network does not allow connecting to the standard Azure Event Hubs endpoint address, but does allow connecting through an intermediary.

+Default: `null`

+**_prefetch-count_**

+Sets the count used by the receiver to control the number of events the Event Hub consumer will actively receive and queue locally without regard to whether a receive operation is currently active.

+Default: `1`

+**_share-connection_**

+Toggles the builder to use the same connection for producers or consumers that are built from this instance.
+By default, a new connection is constructed and used created for each Event Hub consumer or producer created.

+Default: `false`

+**retry-options.max-retries**

+Sets the maximum number of retry attempts before considering the associated operation to have failed.

+Default: `3`

+**retry-options.delay**

+Gets the delay between retry attempts for a fixed approach or the delay on which to base calculations for a backoff-approach.

+Default: `0.8s`

+**retry-options.max-delay**

+Sets the maximum permissible delay between retry attempts.

+Default: `1m`

+**retry-options.try-timeout**

+Sets the maximum duration to wait for completion of a single attempt, whether the initial attempt or a retry.

+Default: `1m`

+**retry-options.try-timeout**

+Sets the approach to use for calculating retry delays.

+`FIXED`, Retry attempts happen at fixed intervals; each delay is a consistent duration.

+`EXPONENTIAL`, Retry attempts will delay based on a backoff strategy, where each attempt will increase the duration that it waits before retrying.

+Default: `AmqpRetryMode.EXPONENTIAL`

+**transport**

+Sets the transport type by which all the communication with Azure Event Hubs occurs.

+`AMQP`, AMQP over TCP.
+Uses port 5671 - assigned by IANA for secure AMQP (AMQPS).

+`AMQP_WEB_SOCKETS`, AMQP over Web Sockets.
+Uses port 443.

+Default: `AmqpTransportType.AMQP`

+**loadBalancingStrategy**

+The LoadBalancingStrategy the event processor will use for claiming partition ownership.
+By default, a Balanced approach will be used.

+`BALANCED`, The event processor will use a steady approach to claim ownership of partitions and slowly trend towards a stable state where all active processors will have an even distribution of Event Hub partitions.
+This strategy may take longer to settle into a balanced partition distribution among active processor instances.
+This strategy is geared towards minimizing ownership contention and reducing the need to transfer ownership frequently, especially when multiple instances are initialized together, until a stable state is reached.

+`GREEDY`, The event processor will attempt to claim its fair share of partition ownership greedily.
+This enables event processing of all partitions to start/resume quickly when there is an imbalance detected by the processor.
+This may result in ownership of partitions frequently changing when multiple instances are starting up but will eventually converge to a stable state.

+Default: `LoadBalancingStrategy.BALANCED`

+**retry-options.loadBalancingUpdateInterval**

+The time interval between load balancing update cycles.
+This is also generally the interval at which ownership of partitions are renewed.
+By default, this interval is set to 10 seconds.

+Default: `10s`

+**retry-options.partitionOwnershipExpirationInterval**

+The time duration after which the ownership of partition expires if it's not renewed by the owning processor instance.
+This is the duration that this processor instance will wait before taking over the ownership of partitions previously owned by an inactive processor.
+By default, this duration is set to a minute.

+Default: `1m`

+**retry-options.trackLastEnqueuedEventProperties**

+Sets whether or not the event processor should request information on the last enqueued event on its associated partition, and track that information as events are received.

+Default: `false`

 ### Error Channels
 **_consumer error channel_**